 Founded in 1914 and operating continuously since 1935, the Fordham Law Review is a scholarly journal committed to serving the legal profession and the public by discussing current legal issues.
 The Law Review is both an honor society and a working journal that publishes six issues per year, three each semester, totaling over 3,000 pages.
-The Law Review is managed by a board of twenty student editors and comprised of an additional forty student staff, members, and associate editors.
+The Law Review is managed by a board of twenty student editors and comprises an additional eighty student staff, members, and associate editors.

 The Fordham Law Review publishes works in various formats, including Articles, Essays, Symposia, and Student Notes.
 The Law Review also administers Res Gestae, the online companion to the Law Review, which provides a forum for scholars to respond to articles and to comment on timely legal issues.